sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/mysql.rst

 Install the JDBC Driver
 --------

-Below are the steps for installing the JDBC driver :

-- Copy the driver jdbc jar file into "fire-user-lib" and "fire-server-lib" directories under the Fire installation home directory.
+In order to install the JDBC driver copy the driver jdbc jar file into ``fire-user-lib`` and ``fire-server-lib`` directories under the Fire installation home directory.
-- Restart Fire Insights.

 Restart Fire Server
 ------------